andreastzav/fasttable/README.md

 # Fast Table

-Inspired by [gabrielpetersson/fast-grid](https://github.com/gabrielpetersson/fast-grid), this project is my attempt to push web table performance as far as possible through **single-thread filtering and sorting** improvements.
+Inspired by [gabrielpetersson/fast-grid](https://github.com/gabrielpetersson/fast-grid), this project is my attempt to push web table performance as far as possible through **single-threaded filtering and sorting** improvements.

 ## Live demo